 The legendary guitar brand also produces superb pedals.
 The Fender Bubbler Chorus (link to check the price on Amazon) is proof of that.

 Fender’s Bubbler Chorus is a truly modern analog chorus pedal inspired by vintage sound.
 It allows us to dial in classic chorus tones with just the right amount of dimension to suit our needs.

 This stereo pedal offers left and right outputs to better fill a large stereo field.
 It also features two speeds, selectable via the Slow/Fast footswitch though these two speeds are not linked to the right and left channels.

 Rather, the Slow and Fast settings can be toggled between by pressing the footswitch.
-Alternatively, the pedal will ramp between the speeds relatively to the playing dynamic.
-Playing softly (low input signal) will trigger the slow chorus while playing heavier (high input signal) will ramp up to the faster chorus.
+Alternatively, the pedal will ramp between the speeds relative to the playing dynamic.
+Playing softly (low input signal) will trigger the slow chorus, while playing heavier (high input signal) will ramp up to the faster chorus.

 Each speed has its own rate and depth controls.
 The Level knob controls the amount of the chorused signal that gets added to the dry/direct signal.

 Hit the toggle switch to alter the modulating LFO between sine and triangle waves.